 My previous research at Colorado State University examined the effects of human noise on wildlife.
 This includes noise from oil & gas development, namely fracking:

 Within the past 5 years, with the collapse in oil prices, the amount of development and activity associated with natural gas has declined in western Colorado.
 We were interested in how animals and soundscapes recover from anthropogenic noise.
 To examine recovery we paired an array of acoustic recorders and camera traps.

 We were also looking at the impacts of motorcycle noise as a result of the Sturgis Motorcycle Rally, which passes through Devils Tower National Monument:

 2015 was the 75th anniversary of the rally and the park hosted upwards of a million motorcyclists in 4 days.
 The park was inundated with noise, affecting the roadside Prairie dog colony, a large diversity of birds and bats, and the resident white-tailed dear population.

 Finally, we examined the impact of noise on wildlife and visitor experience within US protected areas and national parks.
 My postdoc was in collaboration with the National Parks Service Natural Sounds and Night Skies program who have recently mapped noise impacts across the country

 My PhD thesis examined the rates and drivers of seabird population recovery after the removal of human-introduced predators.
-I worked with local iwi groups (indigenous Maori people), government agencies, and crown research institutes to examine how seabirds recover, and how their recovery is integral to the restoration of coastal ecosystems and cultural traditions.
+I worked with local iwi groups (Maori), government agencies, and crown research institutes to examine how seabirds recover, and how their recovery is integral to the restoration of coastal ecosystems and cultural traditions.

 Burrow-nesting seabirds are important animals in New Zealand: they act as ecosystem engineers, where soils are fertilized and aerated through guano deposition and burrow digging.